 During the course, formative assessments are carried out within the college and departmental contexts through tutorials, classes and termly examinations (collections).
 These enable regular feedback and comment on the individual student's needs thus identifying any possible problem areas as well as highlighting areas of strength.
-Feedback on practicals is provided during oral^{} marking sessions usually held soon after each practical is completed, thus providing both formative and summative assessment.
+Feedback on practical notebook entries is provided via mark sheets soon after each practical is completed; further feedback is provided by way of a written commentary on the scientific reports the students submit for 3 of the 8 practicals, thus providing both formative and summative assessment.